berkley4/ungoogled-chromium-debian/.github/README.md

 ___Other features___

 - The ungoogled-chromium-common package has split into the libraries and main packages
-- A new ungoogled-chromium-libraries package (likely not needed by everyone)
+- A new ungoogled-chromium-libraries package
-- Bundled libpng - avoids an upstream debian bug (see [here](https://github.com/ungoogled-software/ungoogled-chromium-debian/issues/169))
 - Google translate - optional build support via a patch to re-enable this functionality
 - Disable mDNS and service discovery - optional build support